 In addition, to ensure a comfort level over a 100% Solvency II regulatory ratio, AMF monitors its ability to absorb possible severe financial or technical shocks.
 In this context, AMF assesses the sensitivities of its Solvency II regulatory ratio to financial shocks on corporate bond spreads, on interest rates, and on equity (as detailed in the figure below).
-These sensitivity analyses do not take into account
+These sensitivity analyses do not take into account preemptive management actions that might be taken by the management to mitigate the effects of the defined shocks, but allow to ensure through the risk appetite framework that local executive management reviews and approves the risk carried by the company, understand the consequences of an adverse development of these risks, and have action plans that can be implemented in case of unfavorable developments.

-&lt;sup>5 In order to ensure the robustness of the economic capital model, reverse stress tests are performed at the Company level.
-Reverse stress scenarios exhibit combinations of Market, Credit, Life, P&C and Operational events (occurring simultaneously) that would lead to a loss amount equal to the Solvency Capital Requirement.
+&lt;sup>6 In order to ensure the robustness of the economic capital model, reverse stress tests are performed at the Company level Reverse stress scenarios exhibit combinations of Market, Credit, Life, P&C and Operational events (occurring simultaneously) that would lead to a loss amount equal to the Solvency Capital Requirement.
 These scenarios consist in a back-testing for the correlation coefficients' accuracy.
 Indeed, performing such scenarios permits highlighting potential cross and non-linearity effects and thus adjusting the correlations to take into account such impacts.
 It results in conservative correlation coefficients.
-These stress are complemented by Transversal Stress scenarios which bring to light appropriate measures that may be taken in order to mitigate their effects under the stress scenarios including, if relevant, activating the crisis management governance of the Company.
+These stress tests are complemented by Transversal Stress scenarios which bring to light appropriate measures that may be taken in order to mitigate their effects under the stress scenarios including, if relevant, activating the crisis management governance of the Company.